 Summer squash has a mild flavor that makes it a family favorite, whether breaded and fried, grated and turned into zucchini fritters, added to soups, or made into zucchini bread.
 This popular garden vegetable has a good combination of nutrients, including vitamins A, C, and K, folate, manganese, and potassium.
 Most of these nutrients reside in the skin–and the darker the zucchini, the more nutrients it has.

 You’ll have the most success growing the compact, “bush type” zucchini in containers.
+Here are my favorite varieties of container zucchini plants.
 Let’s get growing!

 Planting Zucchini: Sun, Water, Soil